Masha and the Bear: Bear

-Masha's Pets
+Masha's pets

-A terrier, a goat, and a pig (and in the episode "How They Met", three chickens) who live outside Masha's house in her front yard, but almost every time Masha comes out, they hide themselves to avoid her.
+A terrier (dog), a goat and a pig (and in the episode "How They Met", three chickens) who live outside Masha's house in her front yard (currently live in a well), but almost every time Masha comes out, they hide themselves to avoid her.
 The Pig is often forced to play with Masha, who makes it dress up like a baby in a stroller.
 In the episode "Dance Fever" it is revealed that the pig's name is Rosie.
+In the episodes “Laundry Day”, “Growing Potion”, “New Kids on the Block” and other episodes, it is revealed that the pig (Rosie) is a baby.

-The Wild Animals
+The wild animals

-The wild animals are a hare, red squirrels, hedgehogs, and two wolves.
-Masha and a certain Hare—in “One, two three!
-Light the Christmas Tree”, Father Frost’s list calls him ‘Bunny’, and in “Surprise!
-Surprise!” he delivers painted eggs—often play hockey together (and make a mess or accidentally hurt someone).
-The Hare is occasionally an antagonist of the Bear, due to stealing carrots from the Bear's garden.
-The two Wolves live in a derelict ambulance car on top of a hill, often looking for something to eat, and act as medics for any apparent injuries or illnesses, though they sometimes fear Masha (living in an ambulance cab and acting as medics is a pun on the Russian idiomatic expression Волки — санитары леса, "wolves are orderlies of the woods").
+The wild animals are a bunny, red squirrels, hedgehogs and two wolves.
+Masha and a certain Hare—in "One, two three!
+Light the Christmas Tree", Father Frost's list calls him 'Bunny' (he was also named Bunny in “Tracks of Unknown Animals” and “No Trespassing”), and in "Surprise!
+Surprise!" he delivers painted eggs—often play hockey (specifically ice hockey? if so, say that) together (and make a mess or accidentally hurt someone).
+Bunny is occasionally an antagonist of the Bear, due to stealing carrots from the Bear's garden.
+The two Wolves live in a derelict ambulance car on top of a hill, often looking for something to eat, and act as medics for any apparent injuries or illnesses, though they sometimes fear Masha (living in an ambulance cab and acting as medics is a pun on the idiomatic expression, "wolves are orderlies of the woods").

-She-Bear
+Lady Bear

-The She-Bear is a female grizzly bear.
-The Bear is enamored of her and sometimes goes out of his way to impress her.
-The first time she rebuffed him in favor of the Black Bear, only to realize how self-absorbed he is.
+The Lady Bear is a female grizzly bear.
+The Bear has a crush on her and sometimes goes out of his way to impress her.
+The first time she rebuffed him in favor of the Black Bear, only to later realize how self-absorbed the Rival Bear is.
 Another time, she turned her nose up at the Bear's classical guitar playing as she preferred more modern music.
 Even so, the She-Bear usually opens up to the Bear, such as the time she agreed to have a dinner with him, and she is sometimes kind to Masha, such as giving her a fashion magazine, helping to train her for her tennis match against the Black Bear, and helping her learn to ice-skate.

 Dasha

-Dasha is Masha's cousin from Moscow, who looks like Masha, but is more "ladylike", has platinum-blonde hair and blue eyes (Masha's are green), wears boxy blue-rimmed glasses and an orange dress.
+Dasha is Masha's cousin from Moscow, who looks exactly like Masha, but is more "ladylike", has platinum-blonde hair and blue eyes (Masha's are green), wears boxy, blue-rimmed glasses and a red-orange dress.
 She is afraid of the Bear and calls him "Shaggy", "Monster" and "Beast".
 She is voiced by Alina Kukushkina.